section-engineering-education/engineering-education/content/articles/how-to-send-an-email-with-django/index.md

 #### What's happening here?
 1. We created a function called `sendMail`.
-2. We then if the form was submitted, if it was, we validate user input, send the mail and then return `True`
+2. We then checked if the form was submitted, if it was, we validate user input, send the mail and then return `True`
-3. Finally, if the form was not submitted we return an empty form.
+3. Finally, if the form was not submitted we return an empty form or if the form has some errors we send the errors back for the form input to be corrected

 Also take note of the `send_email()` function.
 It takes three required arguments. **The subject**, followed by **the message**, **the sender** and finally the **list of recipients**.